 About Type 2 Diabetes

-The most common types of diabetes, affecting over 90 percent of diabetics, is type 2, or non-insulin-dependent diabetes mellitus (NIDDM).
-Also termed adult-onset diabetes, type 2 diabetes develops when the body still make some insulin, but not enough, or when the insulin that is produced does not work properly (known as insulin resistance).
+The most common types of diabetes, affecting over 90 percent of people with diabetes is type 2, also non-insulin dependent.
+Formerly adult-onset diabetes, type 2 diabetes develops when the body still make some insulin, but not enough, or when the insulin that is produced does not work properly (known as insulin resistance).
 Unfortunately, because of the growing obesity problem in children, type 2 diabetes is beginning to show up in this population.

 There is also a condition called Impaired Glucose Regulation (commonly known as prediabetes), where people have an increased risk of developing Type 2 diabetes.
 Having prediabetes also increases risk of heart disease.